PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Bit masking
-A bit mask is a technique used to store and access data as individual bits, which can be useful for storing certain types of data more efficiently than would normally be possible.
+A bit mask is a technique used to store and access data as individual bits, which can be useful for storing certain types of data more efficiently than would normally be possible [@bitmasks].

 This could be used as an alternative way to store the days on which a geofence is locked.
 Since there are seven days, a mask with at least seven bits has to be used, where the first bit represents Monday, the second bit represents Tuesday, and so on.
 Each bit can be either true (1) or false (0), indicating if that day of the week is locked or not.
 This way, every combination of locked days can be represented by using one number between 0 (0000000) and 127 (1111111).

 - To set an individual bit (set it to 1/true), an OR operation is used on the storage variable and the value 2^n, where n is the number of the bit starting from the least significant bit on the right at n=0.
 - To delete an individual bit (set it to 0/false), an AND operation is used on the storage variable and the inverse of 2^n (the value after a NOT operation).
 - A bit can be toggled with an XOR operation on the storage variable and the value 2^n.
-- By using an AND operation on the storage variable and 2^n, the value of an individual bit can be read [@bitmasks].
+- By using an AND operation on the storage variable and 2^n, the value of an individual bit can be read.

 ## Performance optimization on the frontend